FlyingPhish/YetAnotherNessusParser/yanp/docs/Module Expansion.md

-# YANP Parser Extension Guide
+# YAPP Parser Extension Guide
-How to add new file type parsers to the YANP framework
+How to add new file type parsers to the YAPP framework

-This guide shows how to extend YANP with new parsers while maintaining the existing clean architecture and following KISS/DRY principles.
+This guide shows how to extend YAPP with new parsers while maintaining the existing clean architecture and following KISS/DRY principles.

 ## STEP 1: CREATE THE NEW PARSER CLASS
-Create a new parser in yanp/core/your_parser.py following this template:
+Create a new parser in yapp/core/your_parser.py following this template:

 ```python
 import logging